GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 In open response assessments, you can ask your students to upload an image as part of their response.
-If you do this, however, keep the following in mind:
+If you do this, however, keep the following points in
+mind:

 * Currently, you cannot require your students to upload an image.
 You can only allow it.